raphaelkieling/jest-mutator/README.md

-WIP: Jest Mumator
+## Jest Mutator

+> Project inspired on [Stryker Mutator](https://stryker-mutator.io/) but more focused and simpler for easy adoption.

-It mutates in a simple way to try catch simple bugs inside the statements, it should be used inside the describe to mutate all the possible scenarios inside the scope of this describe.
+It mutates in a simple way to try to catch simple bugs inside the statements.
+It should be used inside the `describe` block to mutate all the possible scenarios within the scope of this describe.

 Why?
-Democratize the mutation tests, today you need to run for hours some mutators and also request some time to understand and integrate in you pipeline.
-Here, is easy, use `.mutate` and get the all the advantage.
+To democratize mutation tests.
+Today, you need to run some mutators for hours and also allocate some time to understand and integrate them into your pipeline.
+Here, it's easy.
+Just use .mutate and gain all the advantages.

+Design idea:
+- be able to use a simple `.mutate` with all the reference function to mutate using the typescript's AST
+- integrate Jest coverage report
+- generate simple report to check the remaining mutates that werent covered or killed

 ```ts
 describe.mutate([sum])('my sum func', () =>{